nahidn228/Dream-XI-React-SPA/README.md

 ### Challenges and Validation

-- Duplicate player selection, max team size alerts, and React Toastify for notifications.
+- Duplicate player selection, max team size alerts, and React Toastify for notifications..